abajowski/szkolenie/02.ssr [ terraform ]/workshop/04.storage/readme.md

 terraform apply
 ```

+10. Conirm that you wnat to perform these actions

-10. Go to AWS console, and verify that S3 bucket is created
+11. Go to AWS console, and verify that S3 bucket is created

 ### CREATE DYNAMODB TABLE